RoosterClock/Rooster/README.md

 ## Support

-For support or assistance with Rooster, please visit our website at [www.roosterapp.com](https://www.roosterapp.com) or contact our support team at support@roosterapp.com.
+For support or assistance with Rooster, please open an issue or send a mail to [mia@ack.ninja](mailto:mia@ack.ninja)

 ## Contributing